MaxVRAM/Signifier/README.md

 ## Option 1: SD card duplication

-**TODO**

 Use an application like BalenaEtcher to write the supplied Signifier image on to a fresh SD card.
 This is by far the easiest and quickest method to deploy a new Signifier.

 ## Option 2: Install script

-**TODO**

-If you'd like to build the Signifier environment on a fresh OS environment, you can use the install script supplied in this repo.
+Should the SD card duplication not work, or if you'd like to build the Signifier environment on a fresh environment, you can use the `setup.sh` script supplied in this repo.

-1. Download the zip file of **Raspberry Pi OS Bullseye 64-bit (arm64)** from [here](https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2022-01-28/)
+1. Download the the Raspberry Pi Imager software: <https://www.raspberrypi.com/software/>

-2. Write the OS to the SD card with something like BalenaEtcher, insert the SD card into the Signifier and go through the default OS setup on the new image.

-3. **TODO** With the card still in your work station computer, copy files from repo to the mounted boot volume....

-4. (recommended) To enable remote CLI access via SSH, before you install the SD card, put an empty file called `ssh` in the `/boot` drive on the SD card.
+2. Open the imager software, select **Raspberry Pi OS (other)** > **Raspberry Pi OS Lite (64-bit)**, then chose the SD card from the "Choose Storage" option.

+3. **IMPORTANT**, to create a new Signifier image you need to provide additional options to the imager before you hit "WRITE":

+    - **Hostname**:
+      - Signifier name format: `mmwSig<letter>`

+      - Where `<letter>` is the capital letter of the Signifier being deployed (e.g. "A", "B"...
+"N"):

+      - For example: `mmwSigF`

+    - **SSH**:
+      - Password = **~~redacted~~**

+    - **WIFI**:
+      - SSID = `mmw_sig_net`

+    - TODO finish config...

-5. Insert the SD card into the RPi, open the command line, change the `pi` user's password.
+4. Insert the SD card into the RPi and connect the USB-C power cable.

-6. **TODO** Install some base system modules:
+5. Once booted, install the `git` module:

     ```bash
-    sudo apt install git python3-pip
+    sudo apt install git
     ```

 6. Clone this repo:

     ```bash
     git clone https://github.com/MaxVRAM/Signifier.git && cd Signifier
     ```

+    - **NOTE: To enable remote management of the Signifier, a VPN server is required.
+Prior to runnign the `setup.sh` script, an OpenVPN credentials file should be copied to the home directory on the Signifier, with a filename that matches the exact hostname of the Signifier.
+For example `mmwSigF.ovpn`.**

 7. Execute the install script and follow any prompts:
     ```bash
-    install.sh
+    ./setup.sh
     ```

+8. After installation, reboot the Raspberry Pi to start the Signifier.

 ## Option 3: Manual installation